Bachelor of Science in Nursing (BSN)

 7. All prerequisite classes for winter admission must be completed by the end of the previous CSUSB summer quarter.
 Winter BSN applicants are notified of BSN admission/denial by mail, in mid-to-late October of the previous year.

-9. Applicants must complete the ATI-TEAS pre-admission examination and submit score sheet to the Nursing Department by March 3, 2014 for fall 2014 admission.
+9. Applicants must complete the ATI-TEAS pre-admission examination and submit score sheet to the Nursing Department by October 1, 2014 for winter 2015 admission.
 Test credit is based on the “adjusted individual total score” percentage results.
 A score of 70% is the minimum score required.
 Beginning for winter 2012 BSN admission, the TEAS test taken must be version 5.0.
 If the TEAS test was taken prior to September 1, 2011, the score from version 3.0/4.0 can be used beginning for winter 2012 admission.

 10. Admitted applicants must be California Residents per impacted status definition.
 If admitted, the program requires a valid Social Security Number/Card (SSN) and passing Background Checks that are conducted by certain clinical agencies.
 Attending the program also requires additional prominent costs.